Soiscél Molaisse: Reverse, side and end panels

 Two of the panels around the sides are lost.
-The two remaining side-panels contain interlace, and signatures and other Latin inscriptions around their borders.
+The two remaining side panels contain interlace, signatures and other Latin inscriptions around their borders.
 Both of the short (or end) sides have triangular bronze mounts that would have functioned as clasps so that the shrine could be carried.
 Both have half-length decorative panels to hold inserts of ecclesiasticals.
 One is lost but the one that remains contains a figure, generally assumed to be St. Molaisse, in full profile wearing a tunic or habit.
 He has rounded facial features, a disproportionally large head, and a forked beard.
 He holds a book, probably his Gospel, to his chest with one hand and a pastoral staff, a flail or a sprinkler for holy water with the other.
 His outer vestment, or chasuble, was originally embroidered by palm-leaf designs, while the collar is cut in sharply pointed V-shapes.

 The insert is surrounded by highly ornate and intricate panels decorated with filigree and ribbon interlace.
 It also contains triquetra (triangular figures composed of three interlaced arcs) knots and a zoomorphic lizard "whose head is formed with very long ears [that resemble] horns".
 The two long sides consist of a silver plate divided into three compartments, which would have held decorative inserts, but these are now lost.
 Both long sides have corners with bronze mountings.

 The base contains a grid of L-shaped openwork patterns in red enamel.
 The ends have large chain-rings or knots that bear obvious influence from Viking art, and many other aspects of the shrine resemble objects uncovered during 20th-century archaeological digs of Viking Dublin, to the extent that Ó Floinn suggested in 2014 that Dublin might have been its place of origin.